List of characters in the Mahabharata: Shikhandi

-Shikhandi was born as a baby girl, named "Shikhandini," to Drupada, the king of Panchala, and his wife.
-Later she changed her sex and took the name Shikhandi.
-He fought in the Kurukshetra war for the Pandavas along with his father Drupada and brother Dhristadyumna.
-He was Kashi's Amba in previous birth.

 Shishupala

-Shishupala was the son of Damaghosha.
-He was slain by his cousin Krishna, at the great coronation ceremony of Yudhishthira in punishment for the opprobrious abuse made against his august personage.
-He was also called Chaidya, being a member of Chedi kingdom.

-Shrutkarma

-Shrutkarma was the son of Arjuna and Draupadi.
-He was the youngest brother among Upapandavas.

-Shrutsena

-Shrutsena was the son of Sahadeva and Draupadi.
-He was the fourth brother among Upapandavas.

-Shukracharya

-Shukracharya is the son of sage Bhrigu and his wife Kavyamata.
-After the Devas killed his mother (who was later revived), Shukra developed a deep hatred towards the Devas and became the guru of Asuras.
-He had a daughter named Devayani, who was married to Lunar king Yayati.
-But Yayati developed an affair with Devayani's maid, Sharmishtha.
-This led Shukra to curse Yayati to lose his youth.

-Shveta

-He was second son of Virata.
-He was killed on the first day of war by Shalya.

-Shvetaki

-Shvetaki was a king who performed numerous Yajnas.
-He is the reason of the destruction of Khandava (Khandava-Dahana).

-Sons of Karna

-Karna's sons were Vrishasena, Vrishaketu, Banasena, Chitrasena, Satyasena, Sushena, Shatrunjaya, Dvipata and Prasena.
-All except for Vrishaketu were killed in the war.

-Sons of Shalya

-Shalya and Avantini's three sons were Madranjaya, Rukmanagada and Rukmanaratha.
-Madranjaya was the eldest than other two with a gap of 10 years.
-Rukmanagada and Rukmanaratha were twins.
-Madranjaya was killed on 2nd day of war by Virata and other two were killed by Abhimanyu inside the Chakravyuha on 13th day.

 Sons of Shishupala

 The four sons of Chedi King Shishupala were Dhrishtaketu, Mahipala, Suketu, Sarabha.
 They had a sister named Karenumati who was younger than Dhrishtaketu but elder than other three.
 Dhrishtaketu succeeded the throne of Chedi after Shishupala's death.
-Dhrishtaketu was killed by Dronacharya on 6th day of war and other three were killed by Shakuni's son Vrikaasur.
+Dhrishtaketu was killed by Drona on 6th day of war and other three were killed by Shakuni's son Vrikasura.

-Sreniman
+Shrutakarma

+Shrutakarma was the son of Arjuna and Draupadi.
+He was the youngest brother among the Draupadeyas.

+Shrutasena

+Shrutasena was the son of Sahadeva and Draupadi.
+He was the fourth brother among Draupadeyas.

+Shrutayudha

+Shukra

+Shukra is the son of sage Bhrigu and his wife Kavyamata.
+After the devas killed his mother (who was later revived), Shukra developed a deep hatred towards the devas and became the guru of the asuras.
+He had a daughter named Devayani, who was married to the king Yayati.
+But Yayati had an affair with Devayani's maid, Sharmishtha.
+This led Shukra to curse Yayati to lose his youth.

+Shveta

+He was the second son of Virata, also called Shvetavarman.
+He was killed on the first day of the war by Bhishma.

+Shvetaki

+Shvetaki was a king who performed numerous yajnas.
+He is the reason of the destruction of the Khandava forest (Khandava Dahana).

+Shreniman

-Sreniman was a Kshatriya king.
-He ruled the Kumaradesa, Nakula defeated him during his Digvijaya.
-In Kurukshetra war, he fought the side of Pandavas and killed by Drona.
+Shreniman was a king.
+He ruled the Kumaradesa.
+Nakula defeated him during his digvijaya.
+In the Kurukshetra War, he fought on the side of the Pandavas and was killed by Drona.

 Subala

-Subala was father of Shakuni and Gandhari.
-He was King of Gandhara and later King-Father under Shakuni's rule.
-He was husband of Sudharma.
+Subala was the father of Shakuni and Gandhari.
+He was the King of Gandhara and he was the husband of Sudharma.